The Key To Raising A Happy Child

 I wrote a couple papers on homework in 1986, and I reviewed what we know about the effects of homework on learning.
 And I was dumbfounded to learn at that time that there's virtually no correlation between the amount of time spent on homework and what you learn in elementary school.
 And that's partly why I concluded that it doesn't make sense to fight with kids and have all this stress about something that doesn't seem to contribute to learning.

-Thirty-some years later, it's still the case that there's no compelling evidence that homework contributes to learning in elementary school and even in middle school — or in high school beyond two, two-and-a-half hours.
+Thirty-some years later, it's still the case that there's no compelling evidence that homework contributes to learning in elementary school and even in middle school — or in high school beyond two, 2 1/2 hours.
 It just doesn't do much.

 I think the wisest thing is to try to inspire kids to learn at home.
 I don't want kids going home and being on social media or video games all night.
 I want them to be working on developing themselves, and I want teachers to inspire kids to learn.
 Tell them, "Here's what you're going to get out of this assignment.
 I think it will help you.
 Or find a different way to learn this material."
 But don't require homework and grade it because, in my opinion, it confuses the means for the end.